 The Granville Youth Health Centre last year saw nearly 8,000 visits (that’s 30 visits a day); and the attendance rate for follow-up services, historically low for the 12-24 age group, is extremely high.

 Replicating a successful model

 Foundry will offer mental health and substance use services, primary care, and social services for youth and young adults aged 12 to 24.
-In collaboration with non-profit and government partners, we are bringing together local community agencies and building on their existing strengths to create accessible, youth-friendly, integrated centres where our young people and their families can go to for help – shifting our model of care to focus on the person before the system, and filling gaps where our youth currently fall through the cracks.
+In collaboration with non-profit and government partners, Foundry is bringing together local community agencies and building on their existing strengths to create accessible, youth-friendly, integrated centres where our young people and their families can go to for help – shifting our model of care to focus on the person before the system, and filling gaps where our youth currently fall through the cracks.